 Festival 2022 will feature 20 shows running for one night only on the outdoor Henry J. Leir Stage.
 All performances are at 6 pm Eastern.
-Tickets go on sale to Members beginning March 7, then to the general public on April 6.
+Tickets are on sale now.

 Eastern Woodland Dances

 Festival 2022 begins with a special celebration of Indigenous dancers, highlighting the breadth of Indigenous performance traditions within the Eastern Woodland region and its diaspora.
 The program will feature Warwick Gombey Troupe of Bermuda, who are of Wampanoag, Pequot, and Narragansett ancestry, and other artists to be announced.
 Nipmuc elder Larry Spotted Crow Mann returns as a curator of this year’s celebration.

 Ted Shawn’s historic Dance of the Ages (1938) comes alive once again at Jacob’s Pillow in this special engagement with Adam Weinert and collaborators.
 Ted Shawn, founder of Jacob’s Pillow, considered Dance of the Ages to be his masterpiece.
 This iconic choreography was based on the radical queer text Towards Democracy (1883) by Edward Carpenter and comprised Shawn’s response to what he saw as the rise of fascism around the world.
 This new performance brings a fresh perspective to the piece, offering subtle updates to themes of gender performance and national identity.